Nissan KA24DE – Complete Engine Guide

 We know what you’re thinking: the SR20DET is a high-revving and factory turbocharged engine that is way more powerful than the KA24DE engine?
 Is that really a fair comparison?
 Let us explain.

 Back in the days, the KA24DE was no match for the SR20DET; not even close.
+In fact, it was hard to even find drift games that featured the KA24DE engine.
 However, as the years passed on, those guys who couldn’t afford a SR20DET could now build a KA24DE engine to surpass the SR. Mind you, that was unheard of 15 years ago.

 Apparently, KA24DE has a superior flow compared to the SR. Like they say, “there is no replacement for displacement”.